csu-hci-projects/FA23-3D-Game-Creation/README.md

 - Imagine you have a small room in VR and you want to feel like a vast forest with a big mountain.
 With overlapping spaces, you could arrange the designate different areas of the physical room to a different environment.
 When you move from one area to another, the VR seamlessly transitions you to different virtual spaces.
 It feels like multiple worlds in a small room without needing a large physical space.

 “Procedural VR Environment Generation” - to dynamically create and modify the virtual environment.
-Eg : No Man’s Sky
+Eg: No Man’s Sky

 - One famous example of this is the planets generated in “ No Man’s Sky.”
 In this game, players can explore 18 quintillion (18,000,000,000,000,000,000) unique planets and moons, which were generated algorithmically by computers.